Does this test have other names?

 What other tests might I have along with this test?

-Your health care provider may also order other tests to look at the blood clotting process in your body.
+Your healthcare provider may also order other tests to look at the blood clotting process in your body.
 These types of tests are called coagulation studies.
-You may also have a prothrombin time, or PT, blood test.
+You may also have a prothrombin time, or PT, and international normalized ratio (INR) blood test.
 This measures the activity of prothrombin along with other proteins that help blood clot.

 What do my test results mean?

-Health care providers chart the results of your test in percentages.
-They then compare your sample with a laboratory control called a reference value.
-Normal results for people 18 and older are within 80 to 120 percent of this baseline.
+Healthcare providers chart the results of your test in percentages.
+They then compare your sample with a lab control called a reference value.
+Normal results for people 18 and older are within 80% to 120% of this baseline.
 Abnormal results may mean you have:

 How is this test done?